We specialize in developing aerospace structures that are strong, lightweight and robust.

 A&A research is advancing work on topological waveguides to absorb or redirect vibrations.
 Applications can include passenger comfort and safety in vehicles.

-A&A is developing techniques to enhance the structural complexity of composite materials to deliver added strength and flexibilty of uses.
+A&A is developing techniques to enhance the structural complexity of composite materials to deliver added strength and flexibility of uses.

 The Boeing Advanced Research Center was awarded $1.2 million from Washington state to advance composites research.